 Field placement providing practical experience in a health-related field.
 Placements may be in institutional or community settings, governmental or non-governmental organizations.
 Sites may vary each year.
 Evaluation based on a written report and an oral presentation.

 Includes: Experiential Learning Activity Precludes additional credit for HLTH 4906, HLTH 4907, HLTH 4908 (no longer offered), HLTH 4910.
 Prerequisite(s): fourth-year standing in B.H.Sc.
-Honours, one of HLTH 3901, HLTH 3902, HLTH 3903, HLTH 3904 or HLTH 3905, a major CGPA of at least 9.0 and permission of the Department of Health Sciences.
+Honours; and one of HLTH 3901, HLTH 3902, HLTH 3903, HLTH 3904 or HLTH 3905; and a minimum Overall and Major CGPA of 9.0; and permission of the Department of Health Sciences.

 Schedules may vary depending on the field placement site, but students are required to spend a minimum of eight hours per week on-site and attend required seminars as arranged by the course instructor.

-HLTH 4910 [1.0 credit] Honours Individual Research Thesis
+Honours Individual Research Thesis